ProlificLabs/autosync/README.md

 make build_go # If you have a main Go program to test
 ```

-## Using the `autoSyncDoc` Go Package
+## Using the `autosync` Go Package

-The `autoSyncDoc` package (located in the `autoSyncDoc/` directory) provides the `AutoSyncDoc` type.
+The `autosync` package (located in the `autosync/` directory) provides the `Doc` type.

 ### Integration Steps:

 1.  **Ensure `cgo` is Enabled**: `cgo` is required for Go to interface with C libraries.
 It's enabled by default but ensure `CGO_ENABLED=1` if you've changed it.

 2.  **Import the Package**:
-    Assuming this project `yrs-bindings-test` is in your `GOPATH` or is a Go module dependency:
+    Assuming this project is in your `GOPATH` or is a Go module dependency:
     ```go
     import (
         "fmt"
-        // Adjust import path as needed, e.g.,
+        // Adjust import path as needed based on your module name and directory structure "your_module_name/autosync"
-        // "your_module_path/yrs-bindings-test/autoSyncDoc"
-        "github.com/yourusername/yrs-bindings-test/autoSyncDoc"
     )
     ```
-    If using it locally as a module, you might replace the `github.com/...` part in `go.mod` with a `replace` directive.
+    If using it locally as a module, you might replace the `your_module_name/...` part in `go.mod` with a `replace` directive if the main module is not this project itself.

 3.  **Linking Against Pre-built Static Libraries**:
-    The `autoSyncDoc/autoSyncDoc.go` file itself contains `cgo` directives that demonstrate how to link against the static libraries produced by `make yrs`.
+    The `autosync/autosync.go` file itself contains `cgo` directives that demonstrate how to link against the static libraries produced by `make yrs`.
     ```go
     /*
     // Common CFLAGS for all supported platforms